royyandzakiy/mavlink-waypoint-generator/README.md

 # Activate mavproxy to broadcast to different IPs
 mavproxy --master tcp:127.0.0.1:5887 --out udp:127.0.0.1:14550 --out udp:127.0.0.1:14552 --out udp:localhost:14601 --out udpin:localhost:14602 --out udpout:localhost:14603 --out udpbcast:192.168.2.255:14700
 ```

-- Connect Ardupilot to the broadcasted MavProxy
+- Connect Mission Planner to the broadcasted MavProxy
     - Choose `UDP`
     - Click on Connect, then fill in this in the port `14552`

     ![ardupilot_port](docs/ardupilot_port.png)

-- Sidenote: here is my usual IP setup
+- Sidenote: here is my usual Ports setup

 ```
 - MavProxy connect to TCP 127.0.0.1:5887
 - MantisGCS connect to UDP 127.0.0.1:14550